Northeast has potential to become India's growth engine: PM Modi | Headlines

 While blockades have become a part of history in Manipur, the era of decades of violence in Assam has ceased.
 In Tripura and Mizoram too, youth have abandoned the path of violence and the Bru-Reang refugees are now moving towards a better life, he said in his address.

-The prime minister noted that the government is making constant efforts to improve connectivity in the northeast region, be its highways, laying of rail tracks, or upgradation of airports.
-The foundation stone laying program, the prime minister said, is an example of the fact that even during the crisis triggered by the novel coronavirus, the country has not stopped working.
+The prime minister noted that the government is making constant efforts to improve connectivity in the northeast region, be its highways, laying of rail tracks or upgradation of airports.
+The foundation stone laying programme, the prime minister said, is an example of the fact that even during the crisis triggered by the novel coronavirus, the country has not stopped working.

+Till the time a vaccine is developed, we have to vigorously fight against coronavirus and the development works should also be carried forward with full force, he said.
+Referring to the "aatma nirbhar Bharat abhiyan" (self-reliant India campaign), the prime minister said now clusters are being developed for value addition and marketing in local products.
+In these clusters, all the facilities will be given to agro startups and other industries.

+He said the northeast has the potential to replace India's bamboo import with local production.
+There is a huge demand for incense sticks in the country, but for this, India imports bamboo worth crores of rupees, he lamented.
+A lot of work, Modi pointed out, is being done to change this situation.

 - READ MORE ON: